RicardoRios46/BrainCoord/README.md

 ### Optional arguments

 As optional functions, You can obtain two output files:
--A logbook that it is a text file with the 0 coordinates, the resultant coordinates and the current date.
+- A logbook that it is a text file with the 0 coordinates, the resultant coordinates and the current date.
 You have to type at the terminal:

 ```bash
 python braincoord.py --logbook True
 ```

--A log file with the debbug report.
+- A log file with the debbug report.
 You have to type at the terminal:

 ```bash
 python braincoord.py --debug True